stephanpau/ConservationStatus/README.md

 5. **05_Export_html_tables**: Finally, this script styles and exports nice html tables of the results.
 These html tables are stored separately in the "html_output" folder.

 ### Folders
-*data: stores all initial datasets needed for the analysis as well as produced csv files.
+* data: stores all initial datasets needed for the analysis as w well as produced csv files.
-*ICES_advice: stores the pdf files downloaded from the 4th script and needed to extract the advice information.
+* ICES_advice: stores the pdf files downloaded from the 4th script and needed to extract the advice information.
 * html_output: stores all html tables and associated files.

 ## How to reuse it